 Radio Operators

 The radio personnel are present to facilitate all communications for the CSM.
-They are in continuous contact with the checkpoints, the Event Director, Admin-2, Safety-1 and other operations vehicles.
+They are in continuous contact with the checkpoints, the Event Director, Admin-2, and other operations vehicles.
 Radio operators are situated at every checkpoint and handle the radio communications for the checkpoint leader.

 Radio operations are managed by a Net Control, which is situated in the town hall of Notre-Dame de Bonsecour, near Montebello.

 All radio communications go through Net Control during the CSM.
 No radio operator is to call another radio operator directly without asking permission of Net Control.

+Messages regarding safety can be send to Net Control who will deliver them to Safety-1.
+(They sit beside each other.)

 Radio operators at checkpoints and Net Control personnel should keep a log of their communications and of checkpoint statistics.
 These documents should be given to Admin-2 at the skiers’ banquet on Sunday night.

-Radio personnel for a given checkpoint are to arrive on site at the same time as the checkpoint leader, and they must stay until they have clearance to leave from Safety-1.
+Radio personnel for a given checkpoint are to arrive on site at the same time as the checkpoint leader, and they must stay until they have clearance to leave from Admin-2.
 They must confirm, by reporting through Net Control, the following activities: (1) their arrival at the checkpoint with the checkpoint leader, and (2) when the checkpoint is operational (check with checkpoint leader), and (3) at 15 minutes after every hour, the cumulative number of skiers.

 They should also complete the statistical forms during the day and return them to the checkpoint leader when the checkpoint closes.